iF2007/OFCR-2019-AutoUpdate/README.md

 This tutorial presents two approaches: (1) Command line prompt with `Git` (efficient); (2) [GitHub Desktop](https://desktop.github.com/), which has intuitive user interface.

+*Of course you can always click `Download ZIP` button in `Clone or download` and extract the files to correct directory on your own* :)

 ## Command line prompt